eclipse-openj9/openj9/test/docs/OpenJ9TestUserGuide.md

-TestNG tests produce html (and xml) output from the tests are created and stored in a test_output_xxxtimestamp folder in the TestConfig directory (or from where you ran "make test").
+TestNG tests produce html (and xml) output from the tests are created and stored in a test_output_xxxtimestamp folder in the TKG directory (or from where you ran "make test").

 The output is organized by tests, each test having its own set of output.
 If you open the index.html file in a web browser, you will